 Indoor baseball also doesn’t work as well, and even Brewers fans will often admit that Miller Park feels like an indoor facility even when the roof is open, as most retractable roof domes do.
 At the time I didn’t know that the windows in the outfield could be opened, and the windows more than many things give Miller an indoor feel.

-Since then I have researched Miller Park quite a bit for the Miller Park E-Guide, and have learned to quite love the place…baseball in Milwaukee and at Miller Park is unique and special for so many reasons.
+Since then I have researched Miller Park quite a bit, and have learned to quite love the place…baseball in Milwaukee and at Miller Park is unique and special for so many reasons.